-If you are considering working with a trainer to improve your balance (center of gravity) on unstable surfaces, then you may want to learn more about two basic tools: foam pads and discs.
-While there are other products that are very useful for balance training, pads and discs are usually appropriate for people who are just beginning to train on unstable surfaces.
+If you are considering working with a trainer to improve your balance (center of gravity) on unstable surfaces, then you may want to learn more about other tools: foam pads and discs.
+While there are other products that are very useful for balance training, pads and discs are usually appropriate for people who are returning to exercise after an incident, surgery or just beginning to train in order to improve their performance.

 The material of the foam pad can vary from rubber to plastic.
 If you are allergic to latex, look for brands that are latex-free.